isfopo/windchimes/README.md

 - Week 2
     - [x] Get current location and fetch wind speed
     - [x] Create note menu to add notes
-    - [x] create note array in top-level component that interates to add indiviual chime component
+    - [x] create note array in top-level component that iterates to add individual chime component
     - [x] use Web Audio API to play and stop chimes
     - [x] add samples for metal chime sound
     - [x] create placeholder SVG for each chime